How to retarget potential casino players

 Future trends and considerations

 Retargeting will continue adapting to privacy-first environments.
-Expect increased adoption of cookieless targeting approaches that rely on contextual signals and publisher-provided identifiers, and a heavier emphasis on first-party data strategies.
+Expect increased adoption of cookieless targeting approaches that rely on contextual signals, first-party data, and publisher-provided identifiers instead of broad third-party tracking.

-Artificial intelligence will increasingly support creative optimisation and audience modelling, while new inventory types such as connected TV and programmatic contextual placements will open alternative retargeting pathways.
-Affiliates should monitor these trends while retaining strict compliance practices.
+Artificial intelligence will increasingly support creative optimization and audience modeling, while new inventory types such as connected TV and programmatic contextual placements may open alternative retargeting pathways.
+Affiliates should test these options carefully and keep compliance standards in place as tools and regulations change.

 • Privacy-first measurement and cookieless targeting approaches

-• Increased use of AI for creative optimization and audience modelling
+• Increased use of AI for creative optimization and audience modeling

 • Growth of connected TV and contextual programmatic inventory